-Rescuers in India Digging for 37 Trapped in Glacier Flood
+Rescuers in India digging for 37 trapped in glacier flood

-Rescuers in northern India were working Monday to rescue more than three dozen power plant workers trapped in a tunnel after part of a Himalayan glacier broke off and sent a wall of water and debris rushing down the mountain in a disaster that has left 18 people dead and 165 missing.
+RUDRAPRAYAG, India (AP) — Rescuers in northern India worked Monday to rescue more than three dozen power plant workers trapped in a tunnel after part of a Himalayan glacier broke off and sent a wall of water and debris rushing down a mountain in a disaster that has left at least 20 people dead and 165 missing.

 Officials said the focus was on saving 37 workers who are stuck inside a tunnel at one of the affected hydropower plants.
-Excavators had been brought in the help with the efforts to reach the workers, who have been out of contact since the flood.
+Heavy equipment was brought in to help clear the way through a 2.5-kilometer (1.5-mile) -long tunnel and reach the workers, who have been out of contact since the flood.

 “The tunnel is filled with debris, which has come from the river.
 We are using machines to clear the way,” said H. Gurung, a senior official of the paramilitary Indo Tibetan Border Police.

-The flood was caused when a portion of Nanda Devi glacier snapped off Sunday morning, releasing water trapped behind it.
-Experts said the disaster could be linked to global warming and a team of scientists was flown to the site Monday to investigate exactly happened.
+The flood was caused when a portion of the Nanda Devi glacier snapped off Sunday morning, releasing water trapped behind it.
+Experts said the disaster could be linked to global warming and a team of scientists was flown to the site Monday to investigate what happened.

 The floodwater rushed down the mountain and into other bodies of water, forcing the evacuation of many villages along the banks of the Alaknanda and Dhauliganga rivers.
 Video showed the muddy, concrete-gray floodwaters tumbling through a valley and surging into a dam, breaking it into pieces with little resistance before roaring on downstream.
 It turned the countryside into what looked like an ash-colored moonscape.